Warning: To view this site correctly, you must have JavaScript enabled. Learn how to enable JavaScript.

 Before attempting this homework, you might find it helpful to read about:

-Using the Inspection Checklist in the readings, examine the model contained in either LCGames.xls (Office 2000-4) or LCGames.xlsx (Office 2007+).
-A file called ReferenceGuide.doc (Office 2000-4) or ReferenceGuide.docx (Office 2007+), which explains how the model works, accompanies it.
+Using the Inspection Checklist in the readings, examine the model contained in LCGames.xlsx.
+A file called LCGames-reference.docx, which explains how the model works, accompanies it.
 An

-Your task is to find places in the model that represent Issues relative to the Inspection Checklist.
+Your task is to find places in the model that represent issues relative to the Inspection Checklist.
 You are to search for both workbook issues and worksheet issues.
-To limit somewhat the actual effort involved, when searching for worksheet issues, you need search only in the following sheets:
+When searching for sheet issues, you are to confine your search to the following sheets:

 Here's how credit will be awarded.
 Of course, in a real inspection, credit isn't an issue.